The 20 Best French Immersion Programs for Fast Fluency (Updated for 2022)

+You’ll notice that my list includes a number of options that offer one or the other.
 I consider these the two “make or break” elements because you need to make sure you put your French to practice in real-life situations, either at home with a local host family or at work.
 So give preference to courses that have one or both of these elements incorporated, as these are what will provide you with an all-around immersion experience (and also lasting memories!).

 Attention (Caution): Make sure to research any immersion school or program before dishing out your cash.
 Keep an eye out for programs that only offer something like two-hour “on-site” language training, as these are simply language courses and not immersion programs.
 Read the program descriptions thoroughly and ask questions.

-Immersion, anyone?
+French immersion learning, anyone?
 Sign me up!

 Explore your possibilities and never forget that you need to practice, practice and practice in order to build fluency in French.

-An immersion course will put you right on track.
+A French immersion course will put you right on track.
 So start filling up that piggy bank to save for your French-language adventure.